adrianspeyer/CollectingCanadianStamps/index.md

 * Contact a local stamp club [here](https://canadianstampnews.com/collecting/stamp-clubs/).

 We recommend you do some self research first before you sell.
 This is the best way to protect yourself.
-You can also use this helpful visual search to help you get started, available [here](http://www.collectionscanada.ca/archivianet/020117/020117030432_e.html) from Collections Canada,
+You can also use this helpful visual search to help you get started, available [here](http://www.collectionscanada.ca/archivianet/020117/020117030432_e.html) from Collections Canada.

-We hope this helps you get started.
+We hope all of this info helps you get started in the right direction.

 This is a collaborative document from our Facebook group, which you can join [here](https://www.facebook.com/groups/CollectingCanadianStamps/).
-If you decide to start collecting yourself, we are happy to have you join as a member. :)
+If you decide to start collecting yourself (which is a great hobby to take on, by the way), you can get an idea on how to get started [here][https://www.stanleygibbons.com/blog/beginners-guide-to-stamp-collecting/]